anshulsamar/anshulsamar.github.io/_texts/psych103.md

 meet Tuesday and Thursday evening to discuss race, gender, income, and sexual orientation.
 Each unit, subgroups sit in the center of the room and are questioned by groups surrounding them.
-In the race unit, subgroups include the Black, White, Native, Mixed, Latinx, Asian, MENA groups, while groups for income are low, middle, and high.
+In the race unit, subgroups include the Black, White, Native, Mixed, Latinx, Asian, Middle East and North African groups, while groups for income are low, middle, and high.
 Questions are formed and voted on prior to this fishbowl and are posed anonymously to the members of the group inside.
 Students are then asked to share their opinions and experiences.
 "Would